Menu

 Lexapro is not typically dangerous when taken alone, but when taken in combination with other medications, such as blood thinners or herbal medications, there can be risks for harmful drug interactions.
 Please ensure that your prescribing doctor is aware of any and all medication that you are taking to prevent any unintended pharmacological interactions.

-Most people can expect to start experiencing the therapeutic benefits of Lexapro within 4-6 weeks.
-However, patience is essential during the early stages of treatment, and keeping in regular, and honest contact with your prescribing physician is crucial to protecting your wellbeing and health.
+Most people can expect lexapro to start working and begin experiencing therapeutic benefits within 4-6 weeks of consistent use.
+However, the full effects of lexapro may take up to 8 weeks to fully manifest.
+Patience is essential during the early stages of treatment, and keeping in regular, honest contact with your prescribing physician is crucial to protecting your wellbeing and health.

-Remember that while medication can be a valuable tool for managing depression and anxiety, there is no magic cure.
-It is just one part of what should be a comprehensive treatment plan that works on your mental, physical, and social health to help you live the best life possible.
+Remember that while medication can be a valuable tool for managing depression, anxiety, and other mental health conditions, there is no magic cure.
+Lexapro treatment is just one part of what should be a comprehensive treatment plan that works on your mental, physical, and social health to help you live the best life possible.

 Clinically Reviewed By